Adding & managing items

 - Notes — maintenance log, purchase date, repair history.
 Free-form text.

-- Last checked — date the item’s condition was last verified.
-Useful for things like fire extinguishers, first-aid kits, and anything that quietly expires.
+- Last checked — read-only timestamp shown on the item detail screen.
+GearCache stamps it whenever the post-trip review touches the item (a returned location, a condition update).
+Useful for things like fire extinguishers, first-aid kits, and anything that quietly expires; you don’t set it manually.

-- Dependencies — other items this one needs to work.
+- Required items — other items this one needs to work.
 See Item dependencies.

 Save.
 The new item appears in your inventory list immediately.